Touring the Byway

 There is a multitude of information about President Clinton in this very dramatic building with 20,000-square-feet of exhibits, featuring everything from presidential campaigns to Clinton’s early life, life in the White House, a replica of the White House Cabinet Room and the Oval Office, and a whole library of presidential documents.
 A historical timeline covers Clinton’s entire life, from being raised by a single mother and grandmother to the highest office in the land.
 The 42 Bar and Table is the onsite restaurant.

 Open from mid-April to mid-November, the Folk Center is dedicated to preserving the music, arts, crafts and culture of the Ozarks.
 Stroll in the Craft Village, while listening to live mountain music, where 20 working artisans demonstrate and sell their craft.
-The handiwork includes flame painted cooper jewelry, leather goods, baskets, brooms, stained glass, ironwork, pottery, knives, weaving, quilts, carving, yarn, candles and more.
-The Heritage Garden is home to traditional plants, medicinal herbs, native plants and edible herbs.
-Music, the heart of the Folk Center, is performed in the 1,000-seat theater by legendary artists from all facets of American music.
+The handiwork includes flame painted cooper jewelry, leather goods, baskets, brooms, stained glass, ironwork, pottery, knives, weaving, quilts, carving, yarn, candles, and more.
+The Heritage Garden is home to traditional plants, medicinal herbs, native plants, and edible herbs.
+Music is performed in the 1,000-seat theater by legendary artists from all facets of American music.
 You’ll hear fiddle, banjo, guitar, mandolin, dulcimer, and autoharp all combined into the unique mountain sound.
 A weekly program recorded on the Ozark Highlands Radio is syndicated by radio stations and ITunes.
 Combination passes are available for the Craft Village and music shows.
 Artisans also hold workshops throughout the year and the Garden functions as a living classroom for culinary and medicinal herb events all year long.